 There is a “window of opportunity” while wisdom teeth are new and the root systems not fully developed when the teeth are easiest to remove and will have the fewest complications.
 The longer you wait, the greater the risks of complications.
 We recommend that an evaluation at age 16 to check on root development and the likelihood of impaction.

 Schedule a consultation to learn more about wisdom teeth removal.
-Contact Dr. Gocke’s practice in the Northern Virginia area online or by calling (703) 388-2805.
+Contact Dr. Gocke’s practice in McLean, VA online or by calling (703) 388-2805.